-- AIX
+- IBM AIX

+- SGI IRIX

-- Mac OS X
+- Apple Computer Mac OS X

 - Red Hat Enterprise Linux

-- SGI ProPack 5 running SUSE Linux Enterprise Server 10 (SLES 10)
+- SGI ProPack 5 for Linux running SUSE Linux Enterprise Server 10 (SLES 10)

 - SUSE Linux Enterprise Server 10 (SLES 10)

 - Sun Microsystems Solaris

-- Microsoft Windows 2000, Microsoft Windows Server 2003, and Microsoft Windows XP
+- Microsoft Windows Server 2003, Microsoft Windows XP, and Microsoft Vista

-A CXFS client-only node has a minimal implementation of CXFS services that run a single daemon, the CXFS client daemon (cxfs\client).
+A CXFS client-only node has a minimal implementation of CXFS services that run a single daemon, the CXFS client daemon (cxfs_client).
 A cluster running multiple operating systems is known as a multiOS cluster.
-It will contain potential CXFS metadata servers and client-only nodes.

-Nodes running SGI ProPack for Linux or running IRIX can be either CXFS metadata server-capable nodes or client-only nodes.
+Nodes running SGI ProPack for Linux can be either CXFS server-capable administration nodes or client-only nodes.
 (Metadata is information that describes a file, such as the file's name, size, location, and permissions.)

-For more information about these nodes, see the CXFS Administration Guide for SGI InfiniteStorage.
+For more information about CXFS terminology, concepts, and configuration, see the CXFS Administration Guide for SGI InfiniteStorage.